 I just don’t think I said properly what I was trying to say, and so I’d like to take another stab at it.

-1. You Are Not Helpless
+1. If Your Husband is Addicted to Video Games, You Are Not Helpless

 Seriously.
 I see so many women upset about their husbands playing video games, but they never DO anything about it.